f-ei8ht/notes/Java/OOPS.md

 ```

 static code blocks execute only once the class gets loaded
-normal code block will be executed everytime an instance is made.
+normal code block will be executed every time an instance is made.